 Information Other than the Standalone Financial Statements and Auditor's Report Thereon

 The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Director's report and Management discussion and analysis but does not include the standalone financial statements and our auditor's report thereon.
+The other information comprises the information included in the Director's report and Management discussion and analysis but does not include the standalone financial statements and our auditor's report thereon, which we obtained prior to the date of this auditor's report.

 Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.